sky-is-green/sky-is-green/README.md

 local-first memory techniques, portable ways of interacting with models, and making AI plug-&-play — an AI sysadmin capable of wiring into the host board's firmware-level controls.
-Around that research I build an ever-growing software suite of wired functions, tests, and logs, as the test-bed for maximum possible capacity for system/AI interaction.
+Around that research I build an ever-growing software suite of wired functions, tests, and logs, as the test-bed for bare-metal performance of AI on Linux.

 ## 🚀 Featured Projects